aeternity/aepp-sdk-python/docs/intro/install.rst

 ===================
-Install guide
+Quick install guide
 ===================

 Before you can use the Aeternity SDK, you'll need to get it installed.
 This guide will guide you to a minimal installation that'll work while you walk through the introduction.
+For more installation options
+check the :doc:`installation guide </topics/install>`.

 Install Python